iamyanbo/UncertaintyPainting/README.md

 ## Discussion & Analysis

-### 1. The "Cyclist" Anomaly: Why +16.28%?
+### 1. The "Cyclist" Anomaly: Superior Performance
-Our method achieves a remarkable **+16.28%** improvement in Cyclist detection compared to the baseline, and outperforms standard PointPainting by **+13.44%**.
+Our method achieves a remarkable **+16.28%** improvement in Cyclist detection for PointPillars and **+15.66%** for SECOND compared to their respective baselines.

 **Hypothesis:**
-*   **Structural Consistency:** unlike pedestrians, cyclists (and their bikes) have rigid, consistent structures and distinct silhouettes.
-*   **Uncertainty Correlation:** The segmentation network is likely highly confident (low entropy) in the center of the bike/rider mass and highly uncertain (high entropy) only at the very distinct outer edges.
-This creates a high-quality, high-contrast "uncertainty signal" that the 3D detector can easily leverage to define the object's extent.
-*   **Information Density:** The combination of bicycle mechanics and human rider provides a dense cluster of painted points with coherent uncertainty signatures, effectively "highlighting" the object in 3D space.
+*   **Information from Uncertainty:** While standard semantic classification often struggles with cyclists (producing weak or incorrect class scores), the uncertainty estimation provides a **high and often unique cluster of uncertainty**.
+*   **Unique Signature:** Since the model is not good at detecting cyclists, it generates a distinct uncertainty pattern.
+This signature acts as a new feature that the 3D detector can learn to recognize, effectively "highlighting" the object even when the class probability is low.

 ### 2. Impact of Training Data Discrepancy
 It is important to note the difference in training set size compared to the original PointPainting paper: